mackaay/MDBrainT/README.md

 # MDBrainT
 DNA methylation deconvolution for brain TME

-CIBERSORT
-The goal of CIBERSORT is to run the CIBERSORT flow.

 Installation
-You can install the released version of CIBERSORT from github with:
+You can install the released version of MDBrainT from github with:

 ``` r
 install.packages("devtools")